juanvallejo/udp-server/README.md

 UDP Server
 ==========

 Simple udp server in c.
-Listens on all addresses on port 14552.
+Listens to all addresses on port 14552.

 ###Compiling